 After the collection has been held, a Statement of Returns form detailing the amount collected, and any expenses incurred, needs to be submitted to the Council within one month.
 The Statement of Return will be checked for completeness.
 Where there is an issue or outstanding information relating to the return, the permit holder will be contacted within 5 working days.
 Alternatively, there is no further action.

 The statement of return can be found here.
-If you do not want to submit your return on-line, you can down load the Statement of Return here and forward to the licencing team at the address given below.
+If you do not want to submit your return on-line, you can down load the Statement of Return here and forward to the licensing team at the address given below.

 How long will it take to consider the notification/application?